Veil-Framework/Veil-Evasion/README.md

 ##Software Requirements:

 ###Linux
-1. Use Kali and all dependencies are pre-installed
+1. Use Kali(x86) and all dependencies are pre-installed

 - or -